As of July 15, 2019

 Director of Community Relations, Darling’s Automotive Group

 Lynne graduated from Landmark School in 1998 and went on to receive her BS in Political Science from Sacred Heart University in Fairfield, Connecticut.
 Lynne joined Darling Automotive, a family-run business in Maine, after a number of years working at PBS’s Boston affiliate, WGBH.
 Lynne has worked in a variety of areas at Darling including leasing, sales, and finance management.
-She is an active community volunteer participating in the Pine Tree Woman’s Association, Business Networking International, and is a Board of Directors Member of the Bangor Y and Junior Achievement of Maine.
+She is an active community volunteer participating in the Pine Tree Woman’s Association, Business Networking International, and is a Board of Directors Member of the Bangor YMCA and Junior Achievement of Maine.
 Lynne is a longtime member of the Landmark Alumni Council and has stayed close to Landmark participating in alumni panels for students, and volunteering for alumni events such as Homecoming and Alumni Casino Night and is the first female alumna serving on Landmark’s Board of Trustees.
-In her free time Lynne enjoys outdoor adventure, traveling, and enjoying live music with her husband, Mike.
+In her free time Lynne enjoys outdoor adventure, traveling, and seeing live music with her husband, Mike.

-Associate Professor of Pediatrics, Boston Children’s Hospital and the Harvard Medical School and faculty member of Harvard Graduate School of Education
+Associate Professor of Pediatrics, Boston Children’s Hospital and the Harvard Medical School and Faculty Member of Harvard Graduate School of Education